cedricg-mirror/reflexions/CyberCrime/BazaarLoader/5C7A3BD2BAA8303354D8098B8D5961F111E467002BB0C6FEE120825B32798228/README.md

 MSDN : https://learn.microsoft.com/en-us/windows/win32/procthread/thread-pool-api
 Some POC : https://github.com/mobdk/WinSpoof

-Interestingly, the creation of a ThreadPool Worker thread do not seem to trigger any notification to the PsSetCreateThreadNotifyRoutine kernel callback mechanism...
+Interestingly, the creation of a ThreadPool Worker thread doesn't seem to trigger any notification to the PsSetCreateThreadNotifyRoutine kernel callback interface...

 ---